 2 large pieces of artwork by acclaimed artist Bob Carson commemorating the 1904 battle between Jack Johnson and Sam McVey for the Coloured Heavyweight Title of the World.

-SIZE - This is two seperate pieces.
+SIZE - This is two separate pieces.
 Each measures about 26x40 inches.
 Slightly larger as mounted.
-Pieces will be removed from the larger white backing board shown in the picture when shipped.
+Pieces will be removed or trimmed from the larger white backing board shown in the picture when shipped.

 CONDITION - About EX condition with some general wear.

 Newest Search function feature.
 Search both Pugilistica.com and BoxingTreasures.com at once, for more Boxing and Other Sports Memorabilia.
 For a more detailed search of this site only, use the search box at the top of this page.